zbynekdrlik/abl-touchosc/README.md

 ### Common Issues

+**Mute buttons not syncing from Ableton (v1.3.1):**
+- The template needs OSC receive patterns configured for mute buttons
+- In TouchOSC Editor, select each mute button:
+  - Add receive pattern: `/live/track/get/mute` (regular tracks)
+  - Add receive pattern: `/live/return/get/mute` (return tracks)
+- Save and reload the template
+- This is a one-time template configuration

 **Controls jumping to wrong positions:**
 - Fixed in v1.3.0 - update to latest scripts
 - Faders no longer jump to 0 when disconnected